Umuzi-org/tech-department/content/projects/tilde-mockups/public-profile/_index.md

 ---
 title: Public Profile
+ready: True
 ---

 One exciting feature we want to build is a public profile page that recruits can use as a way to show off what they have learned with Tilde.
 We keep track of what people are learning and things like that on their boards.

 Build a public profile page that can act as a kind of portfolio for a recruit.
-Possible employers will be able to look.
+This page can be sent out to potential employers and make the job hunt easier.

+You need to come up with a cool way of displaying the kinds of data we currently have access to, as well as some future stuff.

 ## What data do we currently keep?